ON THIS PAGE: You will learn about the different types of treatments for cervical cancer. Use the menu to see other pages.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 The treatment of cervical cancer depends on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
-These types of talks are called “shared decision making.”
-Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
-Shared decision making is particularly important for cervical cancer because there are different treatment options.
+These types of talks are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is particularly important for cervical cancer because there are different treatment options.
 Learn more about making treatment decisions.

 Conization.
 The use of the same procedure as a cone biopsy (see Diagnosis) to remove all of the abnormal tissue.
 It can be used to remove cervical cancer that can only be seen with a microscope, called microinvasive cancer.

-LEEP.
+Loop electrosurgical excision procedure (LEEP).
 The use of an electrical current passed through a thin wire hook.
 The hook removes the tissue.
 It can be used to remove microinvasive cervical cancer.

 Hysterectomy.
 The removal of the uterus and cervix.
-Hysterectomy can be either simple or radical.
+A hysterectomy can be either simple or radical.
 A simple hysterectomy is the removal of the uterus and cervix.
 A radical hysterectomy is the removal of the uterus, cervix, upper vagina, and the tissue around the cervix.
 A radical hysterectomy also includes an extensive pelvic lymph node dissection, which means lymph nodes are removed.
-This procedure can be done using a large cut in the abdomen, called laparotomy, or smaller cuts, called laparoscopy.
+This procedure can be done using a large cut in the abdomen, called laparotomy, or using smaller cuts, called laparoscopy.